-I try to keep this Index.html page simple and clean.
+I try to keep this .html page simple and clean.
 Everything should be in Alphabetical order.

-Due to my need to return to older posts, I will use time stamps within the .txt document and next to the document.
-I will be using the ISO 8601 YYYY-MM-DD.
+Due to my need to return to older posts, I will use time stamps with the document.
+I will be using the ISO 8601 YYYY-MM-DD format.

-I will also be refining many of these .txt files down.
-However the .pdf documents will never be removed, but more may be added in the future.
+I will also be refining many of these files down to make a better site flow.
+However the .pdf documents will never be removed and more may be added in the future.

 GNU/LINUX: Documentation on GNU/LINUX